 We record a tax provision for the anticipated tax consequences of the reported results of operations.
 Deferred tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those deferred tax assets and liabilities are expected to be realized or settled.
 We record a valuation allowance to reduce deferred tax assets to the amount that is believed more likely than not to be realized.
-We believe it is more likely than not that forecasted income, including income that may be generated as a result of certain tax planning strategies, together with the tax effects of the deferred tax liabilities, will be sufficient to fully recover the remaining net realizable value of deferred tax assets.
-If all or part of the net deferred tax assets are determined not to be realizable in the future, an adjustment to the valuation allowance would be charged to earnings in the period such determination is made.
+We believe it is more likely than not that forecasted income, including income that may be generated as a result of certain tax planning strategies, together with the tax effects of the deferred tax assets are determined not to be realizable in the future, an adjustment to the valuation allowance would be charged to earnings in the period such determination is made.
 In addition, the calculation of tax liabilities involves significant judgment in estimating the impact of uncertainties in the application of complex tax laws.
 Resolution of these uncertainties in a manner inconsistent with management's expectations could have a material impact on our financial condition and operating results.
 We recognize penalties and interest expense related to unrecognized tax benefits in income tax expense.